 Anim pariatur cliche reprehenderit, enim eiusmod high life accusamus terry richardson ad squid.
 3 wolf moon officia aute, non cupidatat skateboard dolor brunch.
 Food truck quinoa nesciunt laborum eiusmod.

-Most registrations are completed through “My SSC” (Portal).
+Most registrations are completed through SSC SELF-SERVICE.
 This allows students to have 24 hour access even during college closed periods.
 Registration is the process of enrolling for classes by entering your selection of courses by days and times into the computer and making full payment of all tuition and fees.
 Payment can be made via: cash, checks, Visa, Discover, Master Card or FACTS deferred payment plan.

 Students will be allowed to change their class schedule only through the add/drop period for the term.
-This process must be completed through your “My SSC” (Portal).
+This process must be completed through your SSC SELF-SERVICE.

 Students wishing to withdrawal from a class are required to meet with a counselor to discuss the academic impact of withdrawing from classes with the instructor and possibly the Financial Aid office prior to withdrawing from classes.
 The student must then bring the completed Official Withdrawal form to Registration to be processed.